-- 6.21.1 The Director of Finance must prepare procedural instructions on the recording of and accounting for condemnations, losses, and special payments.
-The Director of Finance must also prepare a fraud response plan that sets out the action to be taken both by persons detecting a suspected fraud and those persons responsible for investigating it. - 6.21.2 Any employee or officer discovering or suspecting a loss of any kind must either immediately inform their directorate manager or head of department, who must immediately inform the Director of Finance who will liaise with the Chief Executive or inform an officer charged with responsibility for responding to concerns involving loss confidentially.
-This officer will then appropriately inform the Director of Finance who will liaise with the Chief Executive. - 6.21.3 Where a criminal offence such as theft or arson is suspected, the Divisional Manager or departmental head must immediately inform the police and obtain a crime number, which should be forwarded to the Director of Finance.
-In cases of fraud, bribery or corruption, or of anomalies which may indicate fraud, bribery or corruption, the Director of Finance must inform their Local Counter Fraud Officer, who will inform NHS Protect before any action is taken and reach agreement on how the case is to be handled. - 6.21.4 The Director of Finance must notify NHS Protect and the external auditor of all frauds. - 6.21.5 For losses apparently caused by theft, arson, neglect of duty or gross carelessness, except if trivial, the Director of Finance must immediately notify: - (a) The Board of Directors, and - (b) The external auditor, and - (c) NHS Protect (through LSMS). - 6.21.6 The Board of Directors shall approve the writing-off of all losses and special payments in accordance with the Scheme of Delegation. - 6.21.7 The Director of Finance shall be authorised to take any necessary steps to safeguard the Foundation Trust's interests in bankruptcies and company liquidations. - 6.21.8 For any loss, the Director of Finance should consider whether any insurance claim can be made. - 6.21.9 The Director of Finance shall maintain a Losses and Special Payments Register in which write-off action is recorded.
+- 6.21.1 The Chief Finance Officer must prepare procedural instructions on the recording of and accounting for condemnations, losses, and special payments.
+The Chief Finance Officer must also prepare a fraud response plan that sets out the action to be taken both by persons detecting a suspected fraud and those persons responsible for investigating it. - 6.21.2 Any employee or officer discovering or suspecting a loss of any kind must either immediately inform their directorate manager or head of department, who must immediately inform the Chief Finance Officer who will liaise with the Chief Executive or inform an officer charged with responsibility for responding to concerns involving loss confidentially.
+This officer will then appropriately inform the Chief Finance Officer who will liaise with the Chief Executive.

+- 6.21.3 Where a criminal offence such as theft or arson is suspected, the Divisional Manager or departmental head must immediately inform the police and obtain a crime number, which should be forwarded to the Chief Finance Officer.
+In cases of fraud, bribery or corruption, or of anomalies which may indicate fraud, bribery or corruption, the Chief Finance Officer must inform their Local Counter Fraud Officer, who will inform NHS Protect before any action is taken and reach agreement on how the case is to be handled. - 6.21.4 The Chief Finance Officer must notify NHS Protect and the external auditor of all frauds. - 6.21.5 For losses apparently caused by theft, arson, neglect of duty or gross carelessness, except if trivial, the Chief Finance Officer must immediately notify: - (a) The Board of Directors, and - (b) The external auditor, and - (c) NHS Protect (through LSMS). - 6.21.6 The Board of Directors shall approve the writing-off of all losses and special payments in accordance with the Scheme of Delegation. - 6.21.7 The Chief Finance Officer shall be authorised to take any necessary steps to safeguard the Foundation Trust's interests in bankruptcies and company liquidations. - 6.21.8 For any loss, the Chief Finance Officer should consider whether any insurance claim can be made. - 6.21.9 The Chief Finance Officer shall maintain a Losses and Special Payments Register in which write-off action is recorded.